JimMcL/JUtils/README.md

 ### Creating an animation

-The "standard" method to create an animation in R is to generate a set of images and then use the ImageMagick utility to combine them into an animated GIF file. `JAnimateGIF` provides a simple and robust way to do this.
+The "standard" method to create an animation in R is to generate a set of images and then use the ImageMagick utility to combine them into an animated GIF file. `JAnimateGIF` provides a relatively simple and robust way to do this.

     .plotFrame <- function(angle) plot(x = c(sin(angle), 0), y = c(0, cos(angle)),